-- Staff are trained in the art of good listening with a particular focus on empathy and acceptance of the feeling if not the behaviour. - Children have opportunities to work with trusted adults to make sense of painful experiences through creative, therapeutic approaches. - Restorative Conversations take place with children to resolve conflict and widigt is used so that these can be inclusive. - Behaviour is understood to be a form of communication and adults respond to poor behaviour by asking not what did you do but what has happened to you? - Restorative conversations take place when children are ready and able to think about what has happened and are supported to repair. - PSHE is informed by current research and teaches children about mental health, emotions, relationships and how to live life well.
+- Staff are trained in the art of good listening with a particular focus on empathy and acceptance of the feeling if not the behaviour. - Children have opportunities to work with trusted adults to make sense of painful experiences through creative, therapeutic approaches. - Behaviour is understood to be a form of communication and adults respond to poor behaviour by asking not what did you do but what has happened to you? - Restorative conversations take place when children are ready and able to think about what has happened and are supported to repair. - PSHE is informed by current research and teaches children about mental health, emotions, relationships and how to live life well.